proc7ts/fun-events/README.md

 an event receiver.
 The registered event receiver starts receiving upcoming events until the returned event supply is cut off.

-The `OnEvent` is an `EventSender` implementation itself.
+The `OnEvent` is a function implementing `EventSender` interface.
 It has additional event processing methods.
 To convert a plain event receiver registration function to `OnEvent`, an `onEventBy()` function can be used.

-### `OnEvent.once()`
+### `OnEvent.do()`

-Registers the next event receiver.
-It won't receive any events after receiving the first one.
+[OnEvent.do()]: #oneventdo

+Applies the given action or [actions] to this event supplier.
+The first action receives an `OnEvent` supplier instance as its only parameter.
+The next one receives the result of first action call, etc. The result of the last action call is returned from the `.do()` method call.

+This method is handy for actions chaining.

 `EventKeeper`